-For over 20 years Mary Mulvihill has been one of Ireland’s foremost science journalists, and she now works as a media and communications consultant, helping researchers to explain their work to general audiences.
+For over 20 years Mary Mulvihill has been one of Ireland’s foremost science journalists.
+As well as running Ingenious Ireland, she continues to work as a media and communications consultant, helping researchers to explain their work to general audiences.

 Mary was also instrumental in starting the Women in Technology & Science network (WITS), was a member of the first Irish Council for Bioethics, and has long been a member of the Industrial Heritage Association of Ireland.

 Radio series for RTE One and Lyric FM have included: The Goldilocks World (geology), Left Brain/Right Brain (art-science); The Quantum Leap (science news); Washed, Dried & Pressed (from the National Botanic Gardens); and Chopped, Pickled & Stuffed (from the Natural History Museum).